‘I see the water’s surface as a fascinating motif for contemplating the impossibility of seeing without relying on experience.’

 The result is a mimetic representation that only exists within the photographs.
 These scenes would not exist without the intervention of the camera and the lens.
 In their presentation, Suzuki nonchalantly interchanges the positions of air and water by switching the vertical orientations of the photographs.
 Sometimes he shows the reflection exclusively.
 Sensing a slight strangeness, we re-examine the photograph.
 Trying to determine whether the photograph is of trees or their reflection, we realize that originally, the photograph is itself a reflected image.
 Looking at a photograph and looking at a water mirror become parts of an interlaced visual experience.

 Since the methodology of ‘Water Mirror’ was developed from the production process of photography and was created in this form as well, the works themselves have become an idiosyncratic photographic theory.
 With its luscious, thoughtful images, ‘Water Mirror’ invites on a fascinating voyage of perceptions and will probably become one of Suzuki's most representative works.

 Please do not hesitate to contact us for further information or interview requests.
-An invitation to the opening of the exhibition will follow shortly.

 In addition, Suzuki's latest publication ‘Water Mirror’, which consists of 46 images and was published by Case Publishing 2017, is available in our gallery and through our online store.
 Concluding the book is an afterword (Japanese & English) by Japanese art critic Yuri Mitsuda.